theelims/ESP32-sveltekit/docs/components.md

 ## Update Indicator

 The update indicator is a small widget shown in the upper right corner of the status bar.
-It indicates the availability of a newer stable firmware release then the current one.
-Upon pressing the icon it will automatically update the firmware to the latest stable release.
+It indicates the availability of a newer firmware release then the current one.
+Upon pressing the icon it will automatically update the firmware to the latest release.
 By default this works through the Github Latest Release API.
 This must be customized should you use a different update server.
 Have a look at the [source file](https://github.com/theelims/ESP32-sveltekit/blob/main/interface/src/lib/components/GithubUpdateDialog.svelte) to see what portions to update.

 ## Info Dialog